Work alongside your studies and become a registered nurse with our degree apprenticeship in Nursing.

 What the apprenticeship covers

-Registered nurses work in the public, independent, and voluntary sector.
+Registered nurses work in the public, independent and voluntary sector.
 Registered nurses are a statutorily regulated profession and the standards for proficiency are set by the Nursing and Midwifery Council (NMC) and successful completion of this apprenticeship will meet the education requirements to see registration with the NMC.
 This standard covers the NMC Standards for Proficiency and Annexes A & B for registered nurses (May 2018).

 What will I study?

-Your theoretical learning will include:
+Your theoretical learning will include areas including:

-• nursing theory
+• nursing theory and evidence underpinning

 • applied anatomy and physiology

-• pathophysiology
+• pathophysiology and pharmacology

-• psychology
+• psychology and sociology

-• sociology
+• leadership.

 We use problem-based and enquiry-based learning.
 This method helps you understand topics more deeply.
 It also enables you to use theory to support person-centred care delivery and decision-making.
-You will also learn with and from other health and social care students through interprofessional education events.
+You will also learn with and from other health and social care students and apprentices through interprofessional education events.
 Simulated practice sessions are related to the theory you are learning.
 These will support you to make important links between this theory and caring for people in practice.

-Throughout your 4 years of study you will participate in a wide range of practice learning.
+Throughout your four years of study you will participate in a wide range of practice learning.
 You will learn within the hospital setting sampling a variety of specialities.
 You will learn within a variety of community settings to experience the services available to patients requiring care outside of hospitals.

 Modules